hexrcs/BitFriendly/README.md

 ## Why Create BitFriendly?

 It's fun to explore the binary world.
 BitFriendly utilizes Javascript arrays and booleans instead of real Javascript binary numbers, so it's not speedy at all, but it's much more flexible.
-BitFriendly is created for my own need when implementing a Javascript simulator of the Minimal Machine (MIMA) (see [MIMA Aufgaben](http://ti.ira.uka.de/Visualisierungen/Mima/mima-aufgaben.pdf) and [MIMA Simulator](http://ti.ira.uka.de/Visualisierungen/Mima/), which is used in the [computer engineering lectures](http://ti.itec.uka.de/) at [Karlsruhe Institute of Technology](http://www.kit.edu/).
+BitFriendly is created for my own need for implementing a Javascript simulator of the Minimal Machine (MIMA) (see [MIMA Aufgaben](http://ti.ira.uka.de/Visualisierungen/Mima/mima-aufgaben.pdf) and [MIMA Simulator](http://ti.ira.uka.de/Visualisierungen/Mima/)), which is used in the [computer engineering lectures](http://ti.itec.uka.de/) at [Karlsruhe Institute of Technology](http://www.kit.edu/).

 ## Project Status